GLeonberg/grisc-cpu/README.md

     - 16 bit instructions
 - RISC Architecture
     - Load/Store
-    - 16 instructions (fully complete operation)
+    - 16 instructions

-Also Includes:
+Also Includes: (Software Toolchain)
-- gemu: A fully functional emulator written in C
+- gemu: An emulator written in C
 - gasm: An assembler written in C